-Martins Hill Organic Wines is a NASAA certified organic vineyard, Organic Vigneron and owner Michael Sweeney planted the first vines in 1985, more vines were added to the vineyard in 2000.
-Over the past 3 years we have planted Riesling additional Pinot Noir and a Shiraz block has been planted on the slopes of the southwestern side of Martins Hill.
+Martins Hill Organic Wines is a NASAA certified organic vineyard, Organic Vigneron and owners Michael and Louise Sweeney planted the first vines in 1985, more vines were added to the vineyard in 2000.
+Over the past 4 years we have planted Riesling additional Pinot Noir and a Shiraz block has been planted on the slopes of the southwestern side of Martins Hill.
 These vines have all come from our library rows.

 Michael is a passionate winemaker who lives the organic lifestyle, and produces low preservative and vegan friendly wines.

 30 years of organic practices and not using chemicals, pesticides and synthetic fertilizers has resulted in the production of a beautiful clean fruit.

 Martins Hill is a small vineyard all vines are hand worked by Michael and Louise, for harvest each year 15 to 20 local pickers assist.